agnoam/torrent-server-rpi/README.md

   Be sure that both `dest_dir_path` and `mount_destantion` are exists `//<ip or hostname>/<dest_dir_path> /<mount_dest> cifs guest,file_mode=0777,dir_mode=0777,noauto,x-systemd.automount,_netdev 0 0`

-  Check the <mounting_dest> exists and mounted (try to put a file and change it remotely, check whether the file changed or not)
+  Check the `<mounting_dest>` exists and mounted (try to put a file and change it remotely, check whether the file changed or not)

+  Example `fstab` file provided inside this repository

 3. Install qbittorrent:
   [Qbittorrent installation instructions](https://pimylifeup.com/raspberry-pi-qbittorrent)